idameitil/sdpl-utilizing-gts/README.md

 A table with original supercluster membership and CAZy family membership is generated with: `python src/wzy-seed-search/put-family-in-wzy-table.py`.
 This creates the file `data/wzy/wzy_with_cazy_family.ts`.

 Bernard added the seeds with high e-values to CAZy.
 He sent a file `data/wzy/wzy_with_cazy_family_accessions.xls` with the CAZy IDs (2nd of March 2023).

+A new version was made: `data/wzy/wzy_with_cazy_family_accessions_new.xls` (I'm not sure why).

+### Family fastas
+The fastas for each of the Wzy families were downloaded by Bernard with fetch fasta on the 13th of July 2023 and stored in `data/wzy/all-familiy-fastas`.

+### Final seed family membership
+To search for the seeds in the family fastas, run: `src/wzy-seed-search/search-in-fastas.py`.

+This will create the file `data/wzy/seed-family-membership-final.tsv`.

 ## WaaL